owuordickson/structural-gt/README.md

 ## Installation

-This specified version is not currently available for download.
+This specified version is not currently available for download via GitHub.
 Therefore, please follow the manual installation instructions provided below:

 * Install Python version 3.11 on your computer.
-* Get the ```source code``` folder named **'structural-gt'** and save it to your preferred location on your PC.
+* Download the ```source code``` folder named **'structural-gt'** and save it to your preferred location on your PC.
 * Open a terminal application such as CMD.
 * Navigate to the location where you saved the **'structural-gt'** folder using the terminal.
 * Execute the following commands: